KameelDeVliegtuig/CNC_Machine/README.md

 This function is used to control the spindle speed and direction.

+> [!IMPORTANT]
-Int speed is used as a precentage of the actual speed.
+> Int speed is used as a precentage of the actual speed.

 When speed is equal to 0 the spindle will perform a softstop to minimize load to the motor and controller.
 When speed is less than 0 (-1), the spindle will perform an emergency stop.
 With this stop the spindle will stop immediatly.
 This has a negetive effect on the spindle.